-This release by Public Health Scotland (PHS) provides an annual update on Termination of Pregnancy Statistics to December 2020.
-These data are derived from the Notifications of Abortion to the Chief Medical Officer for Scotland (CMO) under the Abortion (Scotland) Regulations 1991.
-Information is provided by age, gestation, method of termination, NHS Board of residence and treatment, deprivation area, previous termination and ground(s) for termination.
-Some comparative data for England and Wales are also included.
+This release by Public Health Scotland (PHS) provides an annual update on Termination of Pregnancy Statistics to December 2021.
+Data are derived from the Notifications of Abortion to the Chief Medical Officer for Scotland (CMO) under the Abortion (Scotland) Regulations 1991.
+Information is provided on a variety of characteristics including age, gestation, method of termination, NHS Board of residence and treatment, deprivation area, previous termination and Ground for termination.
+Some comparative data with England and Wales are included.
 The impact of the COVID-19 pandemic is also assessed.

 If you have an enquiry relating to this publication, please email firstname.lastname@example.org.